Film Review – CHIPS (2017)

 No, not really.

 You’ve seen the story beats of CHIPS before in many other movies.
 Two quirky characters that don’t see eye to eye have to eventually put aside their differences in order to succeed on the job.
 That’s it.
 No spoilers are in this review, but you can easily fill in the cracks.

 Not surprisingly, this film is pretty painful to sit through.
 I just HAD to check my phone during CHIPS to see how much longer the film was going to last.
-I expected the film to almost be over, then I realized I had another 30 minutes to watch.
+I expected the film to finish in a matter of moments.
+Then I realized I had another 30 minutes to watch.
 CHIPS clocks in at about an hour and 40 minutes but feels closer to three.

 As a whole, CHIPS is a movie to avoid.
 I am using no hyperbole when I say that I did not laugh once during its run time.
 It gets an F. Your money is much better off being saved for another movie that is coming soon to theaters.

 Thanks for reading!
 Have you seen CHIPS?
-Respond to the poll and comment down below to make your thoughts heard!
+Comment down below to make your thoughts heard!

 If you enjoyed this article, please feel free to like, share, and subscribe.